whyrusleeping/gx-go/README.md

 # gx-go-tool

-A tool to use with the gx package manager for go language packages.
+A tool to use with the gx package manager for packages written in go.

 ## Usage:
 ```